getzep/docs.getzep.com/docs/sdk/langchain.md

     )
     ```

-=== "Javascript"
+=== ":simple-typescript: TypeScript"
     Using Zep as your Langchain app's long-term memory simple: initialize the ZepMemory with your Zep instance URL and your user's session identifier (see Zep Concepts) and then utilize it as the chat memory for a Langchain Conversation.

-    ```javascript title="ZepMemory instantiation"
+    ```typescript title="ZepMemory instantiation"
     import { ChatOpenAI } from "langchain/chat_models/openai";
     import { ConversationChain } from "langchain/chains";
     import { ZepMemory } from "langchain/memory/zep";